Open Budget Week 2017: Citizens’ Participation as a Tool for Effective Budget Performance

 There was a Twitter and Facebook Campaign targeted at the young twitter citizens community on budgets and fiscal governance to build the capacity and interest of citizens to engage in fiscal governance through understanding the legal frameworks that provide for it.

 While speaking on a welcome note at the roundtable organised as a media CSO pally, Ken Henshaw decried the dogged posture of Rivers State government to perpetuate the concealment of the budget, which is supposed to be a public document.
 He berated the government for treating the budget document with utmost secrecy, a situation which has prevented its citizens from full participation in governance and depriving them of their rites as citizens to make their inputs in governance.

 The conference tagged ‘Tracking Corruption through the budget’ debated on the way forward on pressurising the state government to publishing its budgets.
 The meeting concluded on actions, including to embark on a massive Twitter and Facebook campaigns to compel the state government to comply with the provisions of the law with regards to making the budget available to the public.
 In the coming year, actions will continue to get the government of Rivers State and the other states of the Niger Delta to create enabling mechanisms to harness the wishes of the people and reflecting them in the budget document through the proper budgeting preparation process.

 OPEN BUDGET RALLY

-The Open Budget Week capped up in a zing note with a rally organised by Social Action with several Civil Society Organisations, pressure groups students and business people in the state participating.
+The Open Budget Week capped up in a zing note with a rally organised by Alone with several Civil Society Organisations, pressure groups students and business people in the state participating.

 Open Budget/ Anticorruption Rally held in The Mile 3 Motor Park Port Harcourt